-Selective Enforcement Defense Against Florida Condo Boards and Community Associations (HOAs): Condo Associations Playing Favorites and Florida Home Owners Fight Back
+Selective Enforcement Defense Against Florida Condo Boards and Community Associations (HOAs): Are Condo Associations Playing Favorites?
+Can Florida Home Owners Fight Back?

 Posted By Larry Tolchinsky on April 17, 2012

 When you buy a home in a community – be it a condominium or gated community – that is subject to a condo or homeowners’ association, then like it or not, you are giving up a bit of your freedom in order to live there.
 The benefits of living in the shared ownership community are often offset by a downside.

 Simply put, you must live in accordance with the restrictions found in the public records as well as the rules and regulations of the association itself.
 If they don’t allow birds, then you cannot have a canary as a pet.
 If they don’t allow privacy fencing, then you cannot install a wooden privacy fence.
 If they don’t allow exterior paint outside of a specific set of colors, then your dream of a pink house with white shutters cannot become a reality.

 Of course, people are people and there are lots of occasions where residents as well as managers and board members all turn the other way to small violations – things that are considered harmless, or more often these days, things that are too minor to spend the association’s scant resources to enforce.

 Sometimes, violations are allowed to exist because of other reasons: the violator is the board president’s mother in law; the manager’s best friend has fenced their patio; or the poodle belongs to the owner who is timely making the largest monthly fee payment.
 Whatever the reason, it’s commonplace in Florida today to have condo boards and homeowners’ associations failing to enforce all the restrictions, rules, and regulations across the board, 100% of the time.

 Selective Enforcement is a valid Florida defense to HOA Actions